'New dawn' Brexit to do list: money, charming Trump and making friends

 While London has repeatedly said it wants the nuclear deal with Iran to succeed despite Trump’s abandonment of the pact, Johnson has called for a new Trump deal to replace it.

-As the United Kingdom forges a post-Brexit foreign policy, Iran could give the best indication of its future orientation: will Johnson ultimately side with the United States or keep the United Kingdom aligned with the EU’s Germany and France?
+As the United Kingdom forges a post-Brexit foreign policy, the Iran issue could provide the best indication of its future orientation: will Johnson ultimately side with the United States or keep the United Kingdom aligned with Germany and France?

 After Brexit, Johnson is planning a reshuffle of his cabinet team of top ministers.